We’ve reduced the cost of e-bike insurance

 Before starting this research we had some hunches as to what the data may tell us and this statistic was the most satisfying to guess right.
 This data relates to the number of incidents reported by respondents compared to sample claims data on over 15,000 of our customers.
 Why?
 We believe this is down to a number of factors including the type of use of an e-bike and the demographic being more risk-averse.

 And that is why we’ve managed to build a product with a rate 25% lower for e-Bikes than regular bikes.
 We can cover all of your bikes under one policy but you’ll receive a 25% discount on those that are electric.

-Speak to our bike geeks, and let us protect your e-bike today.
+Speak to our bike geeks, and let us protect your bike with e-bike insurance today.

 You are over 5x more likely to claim for accidental damage than theft

 We have asked 3,000 e-bike riders what types of incidents they already had with their e-bike.
 It’s not surprising that most riders are most worried about their bike(s) getting stolen.
 After all, you can’t ride if you don’t have a bike.
 However, according to our results as an e-bike rider, you are over 5x more likely to make a claim for accidental damage than theft.
 And, the cost of damage can extend to almost the full price of a new bike.
 Over 20% of respondents who had an incident also reported an injury.